pnarsi/datacleanseproject/README.md

 Specifically all 'brackets' -`'()'` are removed from the name and all 'dashes' `'-'` are converted to 'underscores' `'_'`

 7. The next step is to convert the short, wide dataset to a long, narrow one.
-As per Hadley Wickhan data paper[1] *tidy data* is one where each variable forms a column and each observation forms a row.
+As per Hadley Wickhan's paper[1], *tidy data* is one where each variable forms a column and each observation forms a row.
 One can argue that the various 'variables' in the original dataset are in reality part of a set of features that can be measured.
 Therefore each of these feature variables should each be in